 If your client can’t pay a deposit, they probably don’t have the budget to pay you in the first place.
 There are lots of excuses as to why a client can’t pay a deposit but for me, it’s non-negotiable.

 Insist on 7-day payment terms.
 Because there is really no reason to delay payment once a service has been delivered.
 Who cares if it’s their company policy to pay after 90 days?
 It just isn’t right and frankly, I think it’s a bit of a con.

 Signing a standard supplier contract is vital, but I also implement an interest bearing non-payment clause to add a bit of urgency to the matter.

-Payment milestones can be and should be in my opinion, separate from project milestones.
+Payment milestones can and should be, in my opinion, separate from project milestones.
 Sometimes work can get extended or more complex outside of your control — and when that happens, you need the security of being paid to help you solve those problems effectively.